 How to Ride an Exercise Bike:

-Sit down on the exercise bike and place your ankle on the exercise bike pedals.
+- Sit down on the exercise bike and place your ankle on the exercise bike pedals.
 Check that each leg is fully straight, with knees fully extended when its pedal is in the position furthest away from you.
 If so, the seat is in the correct position.
-If not, adjust the bike seat either up or down or forward or back until your knees are completely extended when your heels are on the bike pedals.
+If not, adjust the bike seat either up-down or forward-back until your knees are completely extended when your heels are on the bike pedals.

 - Place the balls of your feet on the bike pedals; this is your correct riding position.
 Pedal quickly to check your positioning; if you adjusted the bike seat as directed in Step 1 you should now have a slight bend in each knee when that foot’s pedal is at the furthest point from you in the cycling motion.